mrbusche/backseatfan.com/_posts/2010-12-29-tucker-carlson-thinks-michael-vick-should-have-been-executed.md

   </p>

   <p>
-    Carlson said he believed Vick should have been executed for his role in a dogfighting operation, &#8220;Now, I'm a Christian.
+    Carlson said he believed Vick should have been executed for his role in a dogfighting operation, "Now, I'm a Christian.
 I've made mistakes myself.
 I believe fervently in second chances, but Michael Vick killed dogs.
 And he did in a heartless and cruel way.
 And I think, personally, he should’ve been executed for that.
-He wasn't.&#8221;
+He wasn't."
   </p>

   <p>